 It’s not an exact science, but you can find out your baby’s due date using our handy pregnancy due date calculator.
 In the very early stages of pregnancy, you may not yet have a due date from your GP.
 We bet you’re itching to work out exactly when you can expect to meet your baby.
 Our pregnancy due date calculator can help!

 There’s no pregnancy week by week rule book, but typically you officially find out the date your baby is due between eight and 14 weeks, when you go for your ultrasound scan.
 Your doctor will then be able to tell you when you can expect your new bundle of joy.
 Remember, it’s not a perfect science and babies have a habit of making their mums wait for their grand debut!

 If you’ve yet to see your doctor and are keen to know roughly when your little one will arrive then you could count backwards and try to work it out manually, but there’s not need when you’ve got us to do the work for you!
-Our handy due date calculator tool will help you work out exactly when your baby’s due.
+Our handy due date calculator tool will help you work out when your baby could be due.
 Just tell us the date of your last period and we’ll tell you when you can expect your new addition to the family – simple!

 Try our due date calculator now by entering your details below!

 Use our calculator to find out when you'll ovulate and when your due date is!